 Recife & Olinda (3 days)

-These towns are packed with history in atmospheric old quarters, ornate churches and a historic Inquisition jail.
+These towns are packed with history in atmospheric old quarters, ornate churches and an historic Inquisition jail.

 Salvador da Bahia (4 days)

-Colonial monuments contrast with African folk culture as seen at the colonial-era slave auction site.
+Colonial monuments contrast with African folk culture and history is on display at the colonial-era slave auction site.

 Varies.
 Please inquire.